 There are multiple ways to use essential oils with birds, whether they are a parrot, finch, chicken, turkey, falcon, or wildlife.
 We’ll describe the best ways for you to use essential oils with your avian friends.

 Diffusion is likely the best way to introduce essential oils into an avian household or environment.
 Water-based diffusion is the best for most birds, unless you have a very large area, (such as a barn, or outdoor situation) where an air diffuser may be necessary.
-The diffuser that we currently recommend, is the ultrasonic water-based H2EO diffuser.
-It is available to order at www.PlantExtractsInc.com, and will be available soon for direct ordering through animalEO.
+The diffuser that we currently recommend, is the URPower or Innogear water-based diffusers, which can be found on Amazon.

-In general, it is recommended to start with approximately 3 drops of essential oil (whether a single or a blend) added to the water of the diffuser.
+In general, it is recommended to start with approximately 1 drop of essential oil (whether a single or a blend) added to 100mL of water.
+So if your diffuser holds 300mL of water - adding approximately 3 drops is generally a good start.
 One exception is with Calm-a-Mile NEAT Diffusion Blend.
 This blend is so powerful, that often starting with just one drop will be effective – however, many people and animals love it so much, more drops can be used.
+In the beginning, you can certainly start with less essential oils added, then gradually increase how much is added.

 It is advisable to monitor the bird(s) closely for the first 5-10 minutes of diffusion, especially if your bird is new to a particular essential oil, blend, or essential oils in general.
 Increase the amounts and frequency of diffusion gradually, although most homes find that they can diffuse on an almost continual basis – bringing amazing health and benefits to their birds.